Preetam007/priceTicker/README.md

-## EthexIndia & zebPay priceTicker notification
+## EthexIndia ,zebPay priceTicker notification and messenger bot

 - EthexIndia and zebPay bid and sell notification in every 30 minutes or you can pass env variable(refreshTime), using node-notifier(mac,windows,linux) for notifications
+- facebook messenger bot crypto alerts,news,blockchain and crypto meetups

 ## Requirements